kwondry/virgo2_mapping_and_taxonomy/README.md

 ## Database Setup

+In the current version of this pipeline, the exact database structure is very picky, and you need to download the database from Dropbox.
+After publication, the files will be available from the Ravel lab on zenodo.

+As of now, you need to:

+1. get the dropbox link from Michael France
+2. download the folder and move the contents into the `resources/VIRGO2_20250507` folder
+3. `gunzip` the `.txt.gz` files
+4. replace the python scripts with the ones from this repository
+5. then do the following to setup the bowtie2 indicies:

 Before running the workflow, you need to build the Bowtie2 index for the VIRGO2 database.
 A setup script is provided to help with this process:

 1. Navigate to the resources directory: